-Templeman Facility - One Northwest Drive, Plainville, CT
+Templeman Spring Facility - One Northwest Drive, Plainville, CT

-The mission of the D.R.
-Templeman Company is to be the supplier of choice for precision fine wire springs and wire forms produced from round wire to customer specifications.
+The mission of the Templeman Spring is to be the supplier of choice for precision fine wire springs and wire forms produced from round wire to customer specifications.
 We fulfill our mission by:

 - Staying close to the customer throughout all phases of product development and manufacturing.

 - Providing a level of service that is second to none and